 Hope Support Services is a registered charity and the support we offer is free of charge.
 We’re also a company limited by guarantee, and all contact with young people is made by qualified and experienced professionals.
 All our frontline team are DBS (previously CRB) checked.

 We take safeguarding very seriously.
-Please click here to see our full Staying Safe Online guidelines for young people accessing our online support, or see our advice on Staying Safe Face-to-Face during Hope activities.
+Please click here to see our Confidentiality guidelines for young people accessing our online support, or see our advice on Staying Safe Face to Face during Hope activities.